-What is Mick Conlan’s route to World Titles now? - Irish Boxing
+WBO #1 spot + WBA Interim Belt GONE – What is Mick Conlan’s route to World Titles now? - Irish Boxing

 Santa Cruz has not fought since his heavy knockout loss to Gervonta Davis and whether he will ever compete at featherweight again – or perhaps at any weight, with ‘El Terremoto’ also mentioning the possibility of retirement.

 A Wood-Conlan fight certainly does appeal – although the Matchroom v Top Rank element could perhaps be a stumbling block.
-Some encouragement from WBA boss Mendoza and/or a concrete ruling from the body would certainly help progress things.
+That said, a clear policy from the WBA and a concrete order could see this fight become a reality.

 For those tired of the politics of boxing and the issue of belt proliferation, Conlan recently entered the esteemed rankings of the Transnational Boxing Rankings Board for the first time.
 The 29-year-old was put in at #10 at featherweight but was quickly bumped back out of the ladder following Mark Magsayo’s KO win over Julio Ceja.
 There is no current featherweight champion under the TBRB’s policy, with #1 Gary Russell and #2 Mauricio Lara needing to fight to crown a champion.